ayoubchebabi/Chebabi-Ayoub/README.md

 # Chebabi-Ayoub
 Hi 👋, I'm Chebabi Ayoub
-I am a professional with a strong background in finance and management, holding a bachelor's degree in finance and management and a master's degree in financial management and organizational strategies.
+I am a professional with a strong background in finance and management, holding a master's degree in finance and management and a master's degree in financial management and organizational strategies.
 My academic journey has equipped me with in-depth expertise in the fields of finance, management, and business strategy.

 My passion for Business Intelligence (BI), data analysis, and business analytics has driven me to proactively explore these domains.
 I am continually seeking new knowledge and skills to deepen my understanding of data's role in strategic decision-making.